 Blood Sugar Chart

 Our free blood sugar chart (or blood glucose chart) lets you track your blood sugar levels throughout the day.
 It also allows you to enter in normal blood sugar levels, both high and low, so you can see how well you are staying within your healthy range.
-Next to each entry, you can enter notes about your diet and exercise, to see how they affect your levels.
+Next to each entry, you can enter notes about your medication, diet and exercise, to see how they affect your levels.
 You can also keep track of your A1C levels (also referred to as hemoglobin HbA1c levels), which you get tested by your doctor.

-Printable Blood Sugar Log
+Printable Blood Sugar Logfor Excel & PDF

 When you measure your blood sugar levels, you're not always next to your computer.
 This printable blood sugar log allows you to write down your results no matter where you are.
-You can then enter the information into the Excel chart at your leisure.
-You will need Adobe Reader to view and print the blood sugar log.

 Print this blood sugar log and attach it to your fridge or wherever you typically test your blood sugar.